 Medicare is widely accepted throughout the United States, so your domestic vacations shouldn’t be a problem.
-However, you’ll need to purchase another plan if you’re travelling internationally.
-Many Medicare Supplement Insurance (or Medigap) plans cover care domestically and overseas, so this may be a good investment for you if you have jetsetting dreams.
+However, you’ll need to purchase another plan if you’re traveling internationally.
+Many Medicare Supplement Insurance (or Medigap) plans cover care domestically and overseas, so this may be a good investment for you if you have jet-setting dreams.

-Another option is a Medicare Advantage plan.
-These combine Medicare and auxiliary coverage under one plan and usually have networks attached.
+If you have a Medicare Advantage plan, you'll want to check your provider network.
 While these plans will cover many expenses within the U.S., you likely will not have coverage outside of the country.
-Other auxiliary plans, like Part D and Dental, Vision, and Hearing are also dependent on networks and will leave you to pay out-of-pocket when travelling outside their network.
+Likewise, other auxiliary plans like Part D and Dental, Vision, and Hearing are also dependent on networks and will leave you to pay out-of-pocket when traveling outside their network.

 Staying in the U.S.?
-Good news: if you have Medicare coverage, you’ll be covered for emergencies within the United States.
+Good news: if you have Original Medicare, you’ll be covered for emergencies within the United States.